Immunoglobulin A Deficiency

-Most people with an IgA deficiency don’t have any symptoms of the health problem.
+Most people with an IgA deficiency don’t have any symptoms or health problems.
+Some

 How is IgA deficiency diagnosed?

-If IgA deficiency runs in your family and you have some of the above symptoms, you
+If IgA deficiency runs in your family or you have some of the above health problems,

-might be at risk.
-Blood tests can be used to see if IgA is missing in your blood.
+you might be at risk.
+Blood tests are done to see if you have an IgA deficiency.

 How is IgA deficiency treated?

 There is no cure for IgA deficiency.
-Immunotherapy does not work to treat it.
-But
+Immunotherapy is not a treatment that works well.

-you can take steps to lessen your risk for illness or infection.
-These include taking
+You can take steps to lower your risk for illness or infection.
+These may include

-antibiotics when you get sick.
-If infections are ongoing (chronic), daily antibiotics
+taking antibiotics when you get sick.
+If infections are ongoing (chronic), you may

 Potential complications can include: